One of the most popular things to do in Porto is to enjoy the city’s local beverages, including port wine.

 After a few glasses of Port, you will head to cruise down the Douro River which flows through the center of the city out to the sea.

 During your river trip, you will pass under Porto’s famous six bridges.

 Porto Half-Day Tour – Port Wine Cellars & Cheese Tasting

-More importantly, during the tour, you will head the Port wine cellars and learn all about how the fortified wine is produced and aged while trying various different Ports.
+More importantly, during the tour, you will head to the Port wine cellars and learn all about how fortified wine is produced and aged while trying various different Ports.